nroi/flexo/README.md

 The [./docker-compose](test/docker-test-local/docker-compose) script may require you to be able to use Docker without root privileges.
 Add your user to the Docker group to do so.
-You may want to read the [wiki](https://wiki.archlinux.org/index.php/Docker) for more details on on the security implications of doing so.
+You may want to read the [wiki](https://wiki.archlinux.org/index.php/Docker) for more details on the security implications of doing so.

 ```